VanOns/laraberg/README.md

 ## Events

 Laraberg implements Laravel events that you can use to implement your own listeners.
 The events contain a 'content' attribute that contains the relevant Content object.
+For information on how Laravel events work you can read the [Laravel documentation](https://laravel.com/docs/5.8/events).

 - VanOns\Laraberg\Events\ContentCreated
 - VanOns\Laraberg\Events\ContentRendered